marksparkza/jschon/CONTRIBUTING.md

 ## Submodules

-The project uses git _submodules_ to incorporate the [JSON-Schema-Test-Suite](https://github.com/marksparkza/JSON-Schema-Test-Suite), as well as supported branches of [json-schema-spec](https://github.com/json-schema-org/json-schema-spec) (which provides the metaschema and vocabulary definition files).
+The project uses git submodules to incorporate the [JSON-Schema-Test-Suite](https://github.com/marksparkza/JSON-Schema-Test-Suite), as well as supported branches of [json-schema-spec](https://github.com/json-schema-org/json-schema-spec) (which provides the metaschema and vocabulary definition files).

-Run the following command in your local copy of the Jschon repository to check out all of the submodules' files:
+Run the following command in your local copy of the jschon repository to check out all of the submodules' files:

     git submodule update --init --recursive